Team

 Sarah supports the MD North team through programme and financial administration, communications and event management.
 She brings a wealth of experience from the education sector, having worked in secondary education as a teacher and Head of Languages for over a decade.

-After leaving teaching, Sarah moved into the cultural sector and has worked for Culture Bridge North East and Helix Arts.
+After leaving teaching, Sarah moved into the cultural sector and has worked for a number of North East cultural education organisations.
 Her work in these organisations involved creating opportunities for children and young people to access high quality arts and heritage education and providing training support for teachers and cultural professionals.

-Since working for Museum Development North East, Sarah has enjoyed finding out more about the wonderful museums in the region and is looking forward to exploring museums further afield across the North.
+Since working for Museum Development North, Sarah has enjoyed finding out more about the wonderful museums in the region and is looking forward to exploring museums further afield across the North.

 In her free time, Sarah enjoys days out with her family and running – she has two Great North Runs under her belt so far.
 Sarah speaks French, Spanish and a bit of German and is currently learning Dutch for her next family adventure.